riccardopadoan28/BIManalyst_g_46/A3/README.md

 # Advanced Building Design

 This tool can be useful after the structural early design stage is completed and as well to assess cost estimation analysis during the design process.
-It needs a structural ifc model to perform the calculation and it should be useful to PMs, BIM managers, BIM coordinators, quantity surveyors, cost controllers and to performe due diligence on the project.
+It needs a structural .ifc model to perform the calculation and it should be useful to PMs, BIM managers, BIM coordinators, quantity surveyors, cost controllers and to performe due diligence on the project.

 **Requirements for model and database:**
 In order to properly run the application, the .ifc model should requires this criteria: